33 Sights in Szczecin, Poland (with Map and Images)

 Show sight on map

-The church of the Immaculate Conception of the Blessed Virgin Mary in Szczecin Dąbie is the oldest church of the former city of Dąbia, currently included in the area of the Szczecin metropolis.
-The center of the Assumption of the Blessed Virgin Mary.
+The Church of the Immaculate Conception of the Blessed Virgin Mary in Szczecin-Dąbie is the oldest church of the former city of Dąbie, incorporated into the city of Szczecin.
+The center of the parish of the Assumption of the Blessed Virgin Mary.
 According to some sources, the church also has such a call.
-Initially, he wore, like the current Szczecin archcathedral, the call of Saint.
-Jakub.
+Initially, like the current Szczecin Archcathedral, it was dedicated to St. James.

 Wikipedia: Kościół Niepokalanego Poczęcia Najświętszej Maryi Panny w Szczecinie Dąbiu (PL)